 Well, this article is a great place to start.
 From the hundreds of pairs that The Run Testers have tested, we’ve selected the shoes that stood out most.
 If it’s made this list it’s a great shoe and well worth consideration.

-Here’s our full video on the best running shoes available in 2026, which covers our standout shoes in several categories.
-Below that you’ll find more info on the best running shoes in each category, plus our round-up video for that category, including the best cushioned shoes, best daily trainers, and best racing shoes.
+Here’s our video covering the shoes we’d buy ourselves right now to fill out a three shoe rotation, including a cushioned shoe, a versatile daily trainer and a racing shoe.
+Below that you’ll find more info on the best running shoes available in a wider variety of categories, including the best shoe for beginners and best value running shoes.
 We’re confident that if you make it to the bottom of this list, you’ll have found a great shoe for you.

 Who Are The Run Testers?